Skip to Content

 You can send nearby restaurants, fuel stations, and more in Message+.

-Message+ comes with a driving mode that automatically replies to the recipient.
+Message+ comes with a driving mode that auto-replies to users.

 Along with normal timestamps, you can see the exact timestamps by swapping right on a chat.